dframe-docs/dframe/routing/overview.rst

     :description: Routing - Flexibility url creator - dframeframework.com
     :keywords: dframe, router, routing, urls, url, friendlyurl, htaccess, routes, dframeframework

+Creating an application, it's worth taking care of their friendly links.
+Its has a big part in position in SEO.
+Link router work in a similar way as network router.
+It is responsible for calling the method from controller.

 Configuration
 ===========